nicrame/Linux-Scripts/README.md

 More info: https://www.marcinwilk.eu/projects/linux-scripts/htpc-on-centos-8-linux-with-kodi/

 uisp-el.sh - UISP / UNMS installation script for EL Linux
-This takes the appropriate steps to install and run UNMS in EL8 Linux (CentOS 8, Rocky Linux, RHEL 8).
+This takes the appropriate steps to install and run UISP/UNMS in EL Linux (Rocky Linux, CentOS, RHEL).
 It was prepared for clear OS installation.
 More info: https://www.marcinwilk.eu/projects/linux-scripts/unms-install-on-centos-8-linux/

-centos-lamp.sh - EL 8 LAMP Script
+centos-lamp.sh - EL LAMP Script
 It will make LAMP enviroment on clean EL8 (RockyLinux, CentOS, RHEL) system by downloading and configuring software and OS.
 More info: https://www.marcinwilk.eu/projects/linux-scripts/el-8-lamp/